How to automate your business without hiring in 2026

 Can AI handle customer support for my business?

 Yes, for routine inquiries.
 AI can answer FAQs, look up order status, process simple requests, and escalate complex issues to you.
-Most businesses find AI resolves 50-80% of support volume instantly.
-The remaining 20-50% gets routed to you with context, so you respond faster.
+The right target is not full automation; it is faster triage and fewer repetitive replies for the human team.

 What is the first thing I should automate in my business?